Biographical Information About Speakers/Instructors: A-C, D-I, J-Q

 Al Tate, M.S., Wetland Ecologist.
 Mr. Tate's expertise is in wetland vegetation, wetland ecology, and wetland restoration.
 As a former wetland ecologist for the Georgia Department of Transportation, he pioneered techniques for assessing and methods of minimizing impacts of highway construction on wetlands.
 Mr. Tate currently instructs students in wetland ecology and does consulting work in wetland delineation, functional assessment, and restoration projects.
 Source: The University of Georgia Continuing Education Course Description, 3/00.

-David P. Tenny is the president and CEO of the
+David P. Tenny is the founding President and CEO

 A native of Boise, Idaho, Tenny earned a bachelor’s degree in American studies from Brigham Young University in Provo, Utah, and a law degree from George Washington University in Washington, D.C.
 He is married with three children.
-Source: NAFO Résumé, 10/08.
+Source: http://nafoalliance.org/about-david-p-tenny/, 7/13.

 Dwayne Tew is a 1997 graduate of the Auburn University School of Forestry.
 He worked as a consultant forester for Southern Forestry Consultants in Enterprise for over five years.
 Dwayne is currently working for Wolf Creek Timber, Inc. in Pell City as a procurement forester.
 Source: Personal Résumé, 4/03.